 Legacy Solar Loan Participants

-Don't hesitate to get in touch with us if you have a question about connecting to the PSE&G electric grid, or about our Solar Loan Program.
+Don't hesitate to get in touch with us if you have a question about connecting to the PSE&G electric grid.
+Contact the appropriate person/department below.

 General Solar Loan Program Questions

 New Jersey Clean Energy 24-hour Hotline